-The HYDRUS-1D model (Šimůnek et al., 2016) was set up to quantify water storage variations in the vadose zone between the deepest soil moisture sensor at 4.5 m depth and the groundwater table.
+The HYDRUS-1D model (Šimůnek et al., 2016) was set up to quantify water storage variations in the vadose zone between the deepest soil moisture sensor at 4.5 m depth and the groundwater surface.
 The soil hydraulic properties of the deepest soil sample were used for model parameterization.
 The upper time-variable boundary condition was set to the pressure head that corresponded to the mean of all variations observed at 4.5 m depth with the low-noise SMT100 sensors.
 All missing intervals were linearly interpolated to allow for one continuous model run.
-The lower boundary pressure head was given by the groundwater level observations described in the following section (3.1.2).
+The lower boundary pressure head was given by the groundwater level observations described in the proceeding section (3.1.2).
 The first 3 weeks of the modelled soil moisture were removed to account for the spurious interval related to imperfect initial conditions.
-The resulting series are denoted as Level 3 product sampled every 1.0 m between 5.5 to 11.5, and every 0.2 m between 12.1 and 12.5 m soil depth.
-Together with the other observation data of soil moisture and groundwater storage, the model output of vadose zone moisture obtained here allows for quantifying total water storage variations at the observatory.
-This is essential for modelling the gravity signals at the local scale (Section 3.3.2).
+The resulting series are denoted as